Waterfall Jumper Sam Patch: Early American Daredevil

 In our celebrity-saturated culture, it is common to think the public’s fascination with show business and celebrities is a relatively recent phenomenon.
-Certainly the advent of movies, radio, and television in the 20th century increased the public’s awareness of and interest in celebrities, and the rapid growth of cable TV and the Internet in recent years has fueled an explosion in the demand for celebrity news.
+Certainly, the advent of movies, radio, and television in the 20th century increased the public’s awareness of and interest in celebrities, and the rapid growth of cable TV and the Internet has fueled an explosion in the demand for celebrity news.
 But America’s captivation with showmen and celebrities began far earlier, as Sam Patch's story illustrates.

 Pawtucket Falls, Rhode Island: Sam Develops His Jumping Skills